KimRass/warehouse/Mathematics/README.md

 - *The cardinality of a multiset is constructed by summing up the multiplicities of all its elements.
 For example, in the multiset {a, a, b, b, b, c} the multiplicities of the members a, b, and c are respectively 2, 3, and 1, and therefore the cardinality of this multiset is 6.*

 # Probability Distribution
+- A probability mass function (PMF) differs from a probability density function (PDF) in that the latter is associated with continuous rather than discrete random variables.
+A PDF must be integrated over an interval to yield a probability.
 ## Uniform Distribution
 - Using `numpy.random.random()`
 	```python